juandavidzuluaga/doc-otobo-admin/content/ticket-settings/states.rst

 .. note::

    Pending jobs are checked per default every two hours and forty-five minutes.
 This time is a static time, which means the times are 02:45, 04:45, 06:45 and so on.
-The job can be run more often or seldom and are configured in the *System Configuration* module of the *Administration* group.
+The job can be run more often or seldom and is configured in the *System Configuration* module of the *Administration* group.

 Use this screen to add states to the system.
 A fresh OTOBO installation contains several states by default.
 The state management screen is available in the *States* module of the *Ticket Settings* group.